eandvaag/agricounter/README.md

 #### 1. Create args.json file

+The `agricounter_ctl.py` script (located in the root directory of the repository) can be used to create and manage the AgriCounter tool inside a Docker container.
 In order to set up the application, `agricounter_ctl.py` will attempt to read a configuration file called `args.json`.
 The `args.json` file should be located in the root directory of the AgriCounter repository.

 Included in this repository is an `args-template.json` file with the required configuration keys.
-Before running `./agricounter_ctl.py --create`, this file needs to be edited with the desired configuration values and renamed to `args.json`.
+Before creating a Docker instance of AgriCounter, this file needs to be edited with the desired configuration values and renamed to `args.json`.

 Below is an explanation of the keys that `agricounter_ctl.py` expects to find in the `args.json` file: